-Thematic analysis was utilised to code the data, identify key themes, and group these into wider themes and sub-themes.
+Thematic analysis, as outlined by Braun and Clarke (2006), was utilised to code the data, identify key themes, and group these into wider themes and sub-themes.
+Despite being the most commonly used form of qualitative data analysis, there are concerns about the credibility of thematic analysis because of its subjective nature.

-To strengthen the quality of the analysis and subsequent findings, the lead researcher consulted with the advisory board to confirm interpretations.
+In order to counter such criticisms and to strengthen the quality of the analysis and subsequent findings, the lead researcher consulted with the advisory board to confirm interpretations.